And also how to use it properly

 - If it’s your first connection, you may need to accept a security warning.
 Make sure you only agree to this if you’re connecting to a server you trust.
 If you do, click Continue to disregard the message and make the connection.

 After a few seconds, the remote desktop connection to your Windows PC will complete and launch, full screen, ready for you to use.

 Further configuration options are available, including the ability to change the quality of the connection and to redirect local devices connected to your Mac to your remote Windows PC.

 - To edit a saved connection, hover over your server and click the pencil button.
 Alternatively, right-click on the saved connection and click Edit.

-- If you a Mac with a Retina display, you’ll want to optimize the resolution of your remote connection.
+- If you have a Mac with a Retina display, you’ll want to optimize the resolution of your remote connection.
 In the Display tab, click to enable the Optimize for Retina displays checkbox.
 You can also customize the color quality of your connection from the Color quality drop-down menu.
 You can set the overall resolution of your connection from your Resolution drop-down menu.
 Click Save to complete.